danielsobrado/spring-cloud-kafka-microservices/README.md

 * Distributed Cache: Use Redis instead of Caffeine, or [2 levels cache](https://programs.wiki/wiki/redis-caffeine-two-level-cache-allows-smooth-access-speed.html).
 * Use [Jib](https://snyk.io/blog/building-java-container-images-using-jib/) to containerize the Java microservices.
 * Implement High Availability and Scalability by using Docker Swarm or Kubernetes
+* [Rate limiter using Redis](https://spring.io/blog/2021/04/05/api-rate-limiting-with-spring-cloud-gateway), to avoid DDoS or to implement quotas.

 ## Notes